 Finding relief from varicose veins

-Varicose veins are abnormal, swollen veins that have many causes, including obesity and standing for long periods of time.
+Varicose veins are abnormal, swollen veins that have many causes, including standing for long periods of time and obesity.
 They are especially common in women and are even more likely after one or more pregnancies, but sometimes they are simply genetic.

 If you have varicose veins, you know they may be more than just an aesthetic problem.
 Varicose veins can cause swelling, pain, numbness, itchiness and fatigue–and may present health hazards.